 15nm filter bottles that filter out all bacteria and viruses.
 Bit expensive but you could also take 4 replacement filters and give the bottle away to a school or something there :)

-Ordering from the UK might also be an option because the cost in Aus is about $100 above the converted amount. almost 8 years ago
+Ordering from the UK might also be an option because the cost in Aus is about $100 above the converted amount. about 9 years ago

 I definitely recommend the Steripen.
-It may seem expensive, but you would end up spending much more on bottled water over the course of a trip... plus you're not throwing away lots of plastic bottles... also though, during trekking season on the more popular treks they have set up water-refill stations that have purified water. almost 8 years agoAnswered by J via WorldNomads.com
+It may seem expensive, but you would end up spending much more on bottled water over the course of a trip... plus you're not throwing away lots of plastic bottles... also though, during trekking season on the more popular treks they have set up water-refill stations that have purified water. about 9 years agoAnswered by J via WorldNomads.com

 I trekked to Everest Base Camp last year - do yourself a favour and buy yourself a Steripen.
 At first it seems like a massive outlay, but totally worth it.
-Make sure you take 1 -2 metal bottles and not plastic. almost 8 years agoAnswered by Jane via WorldNomads.com
+Make sure you take 1 -2 metal bottles and not plastic. about 9 years agoAnswered by Jane via WorldNomads.com

-Why do you want to take metal bottles versus plastic? about 7 years agoAnswered by Claudia via Travellr.com
+Why do you want to take metal bottles versus plastic? over 8 years agoAnswered by Claudia via Travellr.com